chocoliger/Getting-and-Cleaning-Data-Course-Project/README.md

 The output of the script will be two dataframes.
 The first dataframe will contain a tidyset with measurements that involve mean or standard deviations, called "hozCollapsedData".
 The second dataframe will contain a summarised version of the "hozCollapsedData" dataset, with the average of each variable for each activity and each subject.

 The 'pseudocode' for the script is as follows:
-  SCRIPT STEPS
+**SCRIPT STEPS**
 1. COLLATE
-	    a. read text files and convert to dataframe
+  - read text files and convert to dataframe
-	    b. rbind and cbind separate dataframes into appropriate orientation
+  - rbind and cbind separate dataframes into appropriate orientation
-		      i. subject_train and y_train are own columns ii. make column names of columns 3: to be features.txt
+    - subject_train and y_train are own columns
+    - make column names of columns 3: to be features.txt
-	    c. tidy up names
+  - tidy up names
-		      i. convert activity numbers into descriptive labels
+    - convert activity numbers into descriptive labels
 2. COLLAPSE_HORIZONTAL(MEANS/SD)
-	    a. find column names with "mean" or "std" and convert to num/log vector
+  - find column names with "mean" or "std" and convert to num/log vector
-	    b. select dataframe for these columns
+  - select dataframe for these columns
-	    c. tidy remaining feature names with readable labels
+  - tidy remaining feature names with readable labels
 3. COLLAPSE_VERTICAL(MEANS FOR EACH ACTIVITY)
-	    a. apply mean for each activity for each person and collapse into one
+  - apply mean for each activity for each person and collapse into one